The OFX vs TransferWise (now: Wise) debate is a common one.

 Significant Differences between OFX vs TransferWise

-- Transferwise offers multi-currency wallets, whereas OFX does not.
+- Wise offers multi-currency wallets, whereas OFX does not.

-Final Thoughts: OFX or Transferwise – Which is Better?
+Final Thoughts: OFX or Wise – Which is Better?

 Wise comes out on top as the overall winner.
 It excels in most categories, but it is too close to call in a few others.

 What should you do?
 Compare all the features, pros, and cons of each platform before selecting the ideal one for you.

 - How to Transfer Money from Canada to the US

 - How to Transfer Money from the US to Canada

 Charity (Charee) Oisamoje is the founder of TheFinanceKey - TFK.
 She leads the editorial team, which is comprised of subject-matter experts.

 Her professional competencies and expertise make her qualified on this topic.
 She is an expert at collecting details, verifying facts, and making complex subjects easy to understand.